 If your property has a history of flooding or standing water each year (such as water building up at the garage or back patio for example), you are encouraged to get sandbags in advance of the rainy season and have them on hand throughout the winter.
 Sandbags and sand are available, inexpensively, at most hardware and home improvement stores.

-Sandbag Distribution Site
+Sandbag Distribution Sites

 If you're planning ahead for the next storm, the City encourages you to utilize local home improvement stores for sandbags.
 The City's supply is intended for emergencies and emergency flood fighting.